 Actively managed equity funds, unless otherwise stated, generally will seek to disclose complete portfolio holdings as of the end of the most recent calendar quarter online at vanguard.com, 30 calendar days after the end of the calendar quarter.
 Actively managed fixed income funds will seek to disclose complete portfolio holdings as of the end of the most recent month online at vanguard.com, 15 calendar days after the end of the month.
-Each Vanguard fund relying on Rule 6c-11 under the 1940 Act (e.g., standalone ETFs) generally will seek to disclose complete portfolio holdings, including other investment positions, at the beginning of each business day.
-These portfolio holdings, including other investment positions, will be disclosed online at vanguard.com.
 In accordance with Rule 2a-7 under the 1940 Act, each of the Vanguard money market funds will disclose the fund's complete portfolio holdings as of the last business day of the prior month online at vanguard.com no later than the fifth business day of the current month.
 The complete portfolio holdings information for money market funds will remain available online for at least six months after the initial posting.
-Each Vanguard index fund, other than those Vanguard index funds relying on Rule 6c-11, generally will seek to disclose the fund's complete portfolio holdings as of the end of the most recent month online at vanguard.com, 15 calendar days after the end of the month.
-Vanguard LifeStrategy Funds and Vanguard STAR Fund Vanguard will seek to disclose complete portfolio holdings as of the end of the most recent month online at vanguard.com, 15 calendar days after the end of the month.
+Each Vanguard index fund generally will seek to disclose the fund's complete portfolio holdings as of the end of the most recent month online at vanguard.com, 15 calendar days after the end of the month.